 “You speak of fate, yet…I do not quite believe in it,” I say while gazing at the ever-darkening Sky.
-“It is terrifying in its own way, never knowing if you shall succeed or fail…but, at least we do not have some greater force working against us, yes?”
+“It is terrifying in its own way, never knowing if you shall succeed or fail…yet, at least we do not have some greater force working against us, yes?”

 “Heh, maybe so.”

 “So please…” I look towards him, “Let us both try to put our concerns behind us.
 Even if it is difficult or painful, perhaps…” I add, noticing my very sore limbs.

 “Yeah, I’d like that,” he grins before exhaling deeply.
 For a moment I merely look on as he closes his eye, and seemingly drifts off to sleep, appearing perfectly content.

 For a time after, I stare straight to the Sky, nearly devoid of all thought.
 Yet, while I am incredibly tired, sleep still will not wash over me.
 So instead I focus my attention upon the thin waxing Moon, slowly rising over the horizon.
 Yet after a while, as it seems I am wont to do, I become curious concerning something.

 “Hikaru,” I whisper, “Are you still awake?”

 “I am,” he says clearly, as though he is not drowsy at all.